-Over the last five years, our network has grown from a few classrooms to four amazing schools.
+Over the last five years, our network has grown from a few classrooms to five amazing schools.
 Our schools, staff, and scholars have grown in number and in their ability to achieve great things.

 Our task now is to make sure our roots are strong and our reach is wide so that we can continue to ensure that all children in Minneapolis have access to the quality schools they deserve.
 We call this effort Reimagine Possible.